Halsted312/local_5090_image_generation/README.md

 docker compose up --build
 ```

-Backend will be on `http://localhost:7999`, frontend on `http://localhost:7080` (served by Nginx).
+Backend API will be on `http://localhost:7999`.
 A Postgres container is included for prank metadata, and `./prank_images` is bind-mounted into the backend at `/data/prank_images`.
 If you want GPU acceleration inside the backend container, run Docker with GPU support (e.g., `docker compose --profile gpu up` or set your Docker runtime to NVIDIA).

 Expose via `app.promptpics.ai` (ngrok):
 - Reserve `app.promptpics.ai` in the ngrok dashboard and add the provided CNAME in GoDaddy pointing to your domain.